-Now in its 4th edition, The World Onshore Pipelines Market Forecast 2013-2017 from Douglas-Westwood, considers the prospects for the onshore pipelines construction business and values the future markets through to 2017 by key component, region, pipeline type and diameter.
+Now in its 8th edition, the World Onshore Pipelines Market Forecast 2015-2019 from Douglas-Westwood, considers the prospects for the onshore pipelines construction business and values the future markets through to 2019 by key component, region, pipeline type and diameter.

 Investment in new infrastructure to support LNG and unconventional gas developments will be a major factor shaping future demand for pipelines.
-Outside the major oil province of the Middle East, gas-related lines accounted for 67% of km installed over the past five years with this figure expected to increase over the 2013-2017 period.
+Outside the major oil province of the Middle East, gas pipelines accounted for 62% of km installed over the past five years with this figure expected to increase to 66% for the 2015-19 period.